 Though the heart-shaped Hachiya persimmon — the other widely available variety — has not been researched as thoroughly, its bright-orange hue indicates the presence of beneficial beta-carotene and lycopene compounds.
 It is important to note that this research is still in its early stages and we cannot apply it to humans at this time.

 While the research is unable to highlight direct links or specific recommendations, it is exciting to acknowledge the work being done in the field to unlock potential future agents to slow or inhibit the growth of cancerous cells.
 This research highlights the importance of including a wide variety of plant foods with an abundance of phytonutrients in our diet in hopes of providing the best protection against the development of cancer and other chronic diseases.

 The Fuyu provides ample vitamin A and C and contains 30% of your daily manganese — all of which help to support the immune system and protect cells from free-radical damage.
 The Fuyu is also a good source of dietary fiber, which supports healthy digestion and helps to maintain a healthy colon.

-Though persimmons are available from September to December, November is their best month.
-Hachiya persimmons contain high levels of tannins before they ripen and must not be eaten until they are soft and ripe.
-Eat them too soon and they will take all the moisture from your mouth, which is not a pleasant experience.
-This is why the Italians leave them on the trees for so long.
-The Fuyu doesn’t have this problem; it is edible before being completely ripe.
+Persimmons are at their best in November.
+Hachiya persimmons contain high levels of tannins before they ripen and are highly bitter until they are soft and ripe.
+Eat them too soon and they will take all the moisture from your mouth, coating your mouth with a chalky film and causing it to pucker.

-Persimmons are quite sweet and can be used in place of strawberries in CFYL’s Super Simple Sorbet.
-Try making a persimmon glaze to top duck or other poultry, or prepare persimmon cookies, cake, and pudding for the holidays.
-Or just eat the fruit raw.
+Persimmons are quite sweet and can be used in place of strawberries in our Super Simple Sorbet.
+Try making a persimmon glaze to top duck or other poultry, or experiment with persimmon cookies, cake, and pudding for the holidays.
+Or eat the fruit raw.